SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentAgent/CreateDefaultAppointmentEntityByType.md

 ﻿---
 uid: crmscript_ref_NSAppointmentAgent_CreateDefaultAppointmentEntityByType
-title: AppointmentEntity CreateDefaultAppointmentEntityByType(Integer type)
+title: NSAppointmentEntity CreateDefaultAppointmentEntityByType(Integer type)
 intellisense: NSAppointmentAgent.CreateDefaultAppointmentEntityByType
 keywords: NSAppointmentAgent, CreateDefaultAppointmentEntityByType
 so.topic: reference
 ---

-Creates a AppointmentEntity populated with the default values for the specific type.
+Creates a NSAppointmentEntity populated with the default values for the specific type.

 **Parameters:**
  - **type** The type of task requested.